 1. Businesses for Which Transition Risks Are the Main Issues

-The main issues for fossil fuel-related businesses are transition risks in the <2°C scenario.
-The main issues for Chemicals Business, Iron Ore Business and Automobile Business the 1.5°C scenario.
+The main issues for following 5 business are transition risks in the 1.5°C scenario.

 ^{} Earnings before interest, taxes, depreciation and amortization (This refers to earnings calculated by adding interest expenses and depreciation expenses to earnings before tax.)